ltearno/hexa.tools/hexa.binding/README.md

 		public DataBinding mapTo( Object destination )

-The MapTo method will use the source value of the data binding to create a new two-way databinding between each field of the source and each field of the destination.
+The MapTo method will use the source value of the data binding to create a new two-way data binding between each field of the source and each field of the destination.

 ### Mapping two objects

-There is one left method in the Binder which is :
+There is one left method in the Binder that will create a two-way data binding between all matching properties of the objects on the two sides of the data binding.
+Here is the method :

 		public DataBinding map( Object source, Object destination )

-This method will create a two-way data binding between all matching properties of the two objects.